dataiku/dss-visual-edit/docs/deploy.md

 ### Simple procedure

-A simple way to initialize the editlog is with a _Reset Edits_ scenario as described in the getting started guide.
-You can then delete the scenario, to make sure that it won't be used accidentally in the future (which would cause losing all edits).
+A simple way to initialize the editlog is with a _Reset Edits_ scenario as described in [Building a complete application to test with end-users](build-complete-application).

 ### Secure procedure